 Oddly enough, I plan to shift my Morning Pages to Evening Pages for awhile.
 I think a clear mind is a restful one, and I need all the rest I can get these days.

 You can use a journal, notebook, or loose-leaf paper.
 There’s an advantage in writing longhand but if for whatever reason you’re unable to do so, type away!
-I made a special trip to Target, visited my favorite department (office supplies) and chose an inspiring 1-1/2″ binder by Pink Chandelier.
-How could I not be inspired with a name like that?
+I made a special trip to Target, visited my favorite department (office supplies), and chose an inspiring 1-1/2″ binder by Pink Chandelier.
+How could I not be inspired by a name like that?

 So, here’s the challenge!
 Beginning Monday, June 16th, would you be willing to give Morning Pages a try for two weeks?
 Simply leave a comment on this post letting me know you’re in!
 Then, jump in with both feet next Monday, jotting down any positive things you learn about Morning Pages along the way.
 Email those to me on June 30th and I’ll feature them in my July 3rd post.